|

 |||

 DESCRIPTION: These are some of the special units of elite police in Italy who waged war on the mob.
 This is not a WWII uniform, but we admire these tough cops so much that we decided to include this sharp uniform in our Italian section.
 These men are assigned to the Carabinieri Military Police.
 This uniform is from the Tuscania Airborne Regiment.
 It has to be the most beautiful and dramatic uniform of any police unit worldwide.
 The outfit we have is comprised of tunic, dress cap, beret and trousers.
 All are in excellent condition.
 Anyone who says Italians can't be crack troops hasn't met the Carabinieri!
-PRICE: $500.00 for all pieces |
+PRICE: SOLD or TRADED |

 Italian WWII General Staff Officer Uniform (Item I-FAS 4-8) |